nessita/configglue/doc/topics/config-file.rst

 Lists
 -----

-For specifying the value of a :class:`~configglue.pyschema.schema.ListOption`, you just put each value on a different line, as shown::
+For specifying the value of a :class:`~configglue.schema.ListOption`, you just put each value on a different line, as shown::

     my_list = 1